MUDITJAINN/Flutter_web_app/README.md

 ## Introduction

 Finance is a Flutter-based expense tracking app that helps you organize your income and expenses.
-With real-time support and cloud integration, Finance allows you to stay connected and manage your finances efficiently.
+With real-time support and cloud integration using Firebase, Finance allows you to stay connected and manage your finances efficiently.
 This README provides an overview of the project structure and key features.

 ## Features

 - Track your expenses and save money
-- Real-time support with cloud integration
+- Real-time support with cloud integration using Firebase
 - Organize your income and expenses
 - Cross-platform compatibility (Web, iOS, and Android)
+- Highly responsive design for different devices

 ## Installation